menu

 : Flow diagram of a malicious Application

-Prior to Android version 4.1 (JellyBean) there is no enforced permission to read files from SD-Card.
-You will be surprised that even after Android version 4.1 there still is no enforced permission to read files from SD-Card, but we can enforce the permission explicitly from the Developer option.
+Before Android version 4.1 (JellyBean), there was no enforced permission to read files from SD-Card.
+You will be surprised that even after Android version 4.1, there is still no permission to read files from SD-Card, but we can explicitly enforce permission from the Developer option.

 Enforcing permission from Developer options